nicholsonjohnc/data-science-web-app-starter/README.md

 ng new your-app-name
 ```

-This may take a bit as Angular installs all of the Node.js modules it relies upon in 'your-app-name/node_modules'.
+This may take a bit as Angular installs all of the Node.js modules it depends on in 'your-app-name/node_modules'.

 Once installed, I recommend moving everything in the newly created 'your-app-name' folder up a level and deleting the 'your-app-name' folder.
 I like my project structures like I like my management structures - flat.